Charmonium tetraquarks and pentaquarks or an additional quark?: Abstract

 \section{Abstract}

 Most of the exotic hadrons discovered over the last 20 years fit into the quark model as normal mesons and baryons if the existence of a seventh flavor of quark is hypothesized.
-For the quark to reproduce the mass, spin, parity, production and decay modes of exotic hadrons, it would have to have a mass of $\sim$2.8 GeV, a charge of $-\tfrac{1}{3}$, and a W-boson-mediated interaction with the right-chiral component of the charm quark.
-The proposed spectrum of hadrons involving this quark is presented.
+If the quark has a mass of $\sim$2.9 GeV, a charge of $-\tfrac{1}{3}$, and light-scalar-mediated decays to other quarks and $c\bar{c}$, then it is able to reproduce the mass, spin, parity, production and decay modes of most observed exotic hadrons.
+Predictions are made for additional hadrons as well as new production and decay modes for observed exotic hadrons.

-The existence of a fourth down-type quark (charge of $-1/3$) with a mass of $\sim$2.8 GeV was recently hypothesized.
-The theory involving the additional quark was presented in \cite{new-quark}, where the quark's production and decay mechanisms were described in detail, and explanations were provided for how the theory had the possibility to reproduce data that would seemingly rule out another quark with mass in that range.
+The existence of a fourth down-type quark (charge of $-1/3$) with a mass of $\sim$2.9 GeV was recently hypothesized.
+The theory involving the additional quark was presented in \cite{alternative,twisted}, where it was shown to be free of anomalies and able to reproduce experimental data that would seemingly rule out a quark with mass in that range \cite{twisted}.
+The quark's production and decay mechanisms were mapped in detail to exotic hadron observations in \cite{new-quark}.

 This paper presents a listing of many of the expected mesons and baryons involving the hypothesized quark.
-Each hadron is mapped to (a) an observed exotic hadron, (b) an exotic hadron seen with $<5\sigma$ evidence, or (c) a predicted hadron.
+Each meson and baryon expected by the Quark Model (QM) is mapped to (a) an observed exotic hadron, (b) an exotic hadron seen with $<5\sigma$ evidence, or (c) a predicted hadron.
 For the above 3 cases, the ``$\sigma$'' column in each table is (a) $5+$, (b) the $\sigma$ of the evidence, or (c) blank.
 The hypothesized additional quark is denoted by the symbol $f$.
-The Name column includes the approximate mass of the hadron, and the $\Gamma$ column includes its observed or predicted width; both are in MeV.
+The Name column includes both the name and the approximate mass of the hadron, and the $\Gamma$ column includes its observed or predicted width; both are in MeV.

-Production and decay modes for observed hadrons are described in the references of the ``Ref.'' column.
-The Production and Decay columns predict as-yet-unobserved processes.
+Observed production and decay modes for observed hadrons are described in the references of the ``Ref.'' column.
+The Predicted Production and Decay columns predict as-yet-unobserved processes.
 For each observed hadron, three tests of these predictions can be performed: (i) observed production + predicted decay, (ii) predicted production + observed decay, and (iii) predicted production + predicted decay.
 For the unobserved hadrons, only the third of these is available for testing.
 The proposed $f$-quark mesons and baryons are shown in the following tables.